irrwahn/irrvuan/README.md

 In theory all of the components mentioned above are optional.
 However, it is advisable to have all of them present at least in the basic flavor definitions you intend to use.
-In higher level flavors on the other hand, it is common to omit components that are not needed to add to or change any settings.
+In higher level flavors on the other hand it is common to omit components that are not needed to add or change any settings.
 (However, the `base` file will of course always be present in such cases, as it provides the required link to the next lower level flavor.)

+See the `flavor/README.md` file to learn more about the makeup of flavors and the available settings.

 ### Script operation

-When the `build-image.sh` script is run with the name of a flavor as argument, it will first trace the chain of flavor dependencies by evaluating the `base` files , merge the components of all linked flavors in a temporary directory and then progresses through the build phases outlined below to finally produce a single virtual disk image file containing a complete system installation.
+When the `build-image.sh` script is run with the name of a flavor as argument, it will first trace the chain of flavor dependencies by evaluating the `base` files, merge the components of all linked flavors in a temporary directory and then progress through the build phases outlined below to finally produce a single virtual disk image file containing a complete target system installation.

+A trap handler will allow for graceful termination in case the script encounters an error condition or is interrupted by the user.
+This should take care of clearing out any dangling mounts or loop device associations.

 #### Stage 0: Merge and configure

 Progressing along the flavor link chain from bottom to top, the following operations take place:

-* The `overlay` and `xtrapkg` folders of all linked flavors are amalgamated, i.e. they are copied on top of each other, to the effect that files in higher level flavors will potentially overwrite existing ones originating from subordinate flavors.
+1. The `overlay` and `xtrapkg` folders of all linked flavors are amalgamated, i.e. they are copied on top of each other, to the effect that files in higher level flavors will potentially overwrite already existing ones originating from subordinate flavors.

-* The respective `chrootinst`, `pkglist` and `config` files of all flavors are concatenated, in order.
+2. The respective `chrootinst`, `pkglist` and `config` files of all flavors are concatenated, in order.
 The resulting files thus each contain all the information that was originally present in the individual files.

-* The resulting `config` file is sourced to obtain a complete set of build variables.
+3. The resulting `config` file is sourced to obtain a complete set of build variables.
 The build environment is then initialized accordingly.

 #### Stage 1: Prepare the image file